Skills for Life

 Our RECIPE/EMPLOY ME acronyms are displayed at the front of each classroom.
 A different word from the RECIPE/EMPLOY ME is incorporated into the weekly lesson planning and is then referred to by our teaching staff, linking it to the work the students are doing.

-Selected years and classes will have an appointed ‘Learning Ambassador’ who will represent their class when visitors enter.
+We have appointed ‘Learning Ambassador’ who will represent their class when visitors enter.
 The chosen Ambassador will greet the visitor(s), introduce themselves, explain what they are learning, share their books and explain our Skills for Life and RECIPE/EMPLOY ME values.

 Our Skills for Life and RECIPE/EMPLOY ME values are displayed throughout our schools.